 Disclosure of the Data is restricted and every employee is obliged to take care about security of the Data.

-The Company provides access to the Data, sharing it with other organization, only if it is necessary for the legitims purposes connected with business activity of the Company, especially provision of the Services.
+TRANSFER OF THE DATAThe Company provides access to the Data, sharing it with other organization, only if it is necessary for the legitims purposes connected with business activity of the Company, especially provision of the Services.

 The Company ensures confidentiality of the Data during such sharing and chooses only secured organizations, which ensure appropriate safeguards measures and compliance with requirements of the Data protection law.
 Mutual responsibilities for complying with the Data protection law are defined in agreements concluded between the Company and relevant organizations.
 However, both, the Company and an organization, the Data has been transferred to or received from, are liable for the Data subject rights.